jtidal/oneSearchPHPCode/README.md

 PHP Code for CUNY OneSearch.

-This code uses a drop-down menu to select the different formats for OneSearch (Primo) to search for.
+This code uses a radio buttons to select keyword, title, author, and subject search.
+It is intended to be used by the City Tech Library.
-Included is the HTML code and the PHP script that constructs a URL to redirect the user to OneSearch.